AAA Is Planning For A Future Where We Don’t Own Cars–Starting With A Car-Share

 Gig is the first service to come out of AAA’s new innovation lab, called A3 Ventures, which is dedicated to finding new ways to serve the organization’s members as transportation changes.
 The service aims to fill a gap in local transit options, beginning in Oakland and Berkeley.
 Unlike other car-sharing services in the area, it’s designed to be one-way; you don’t have to return it in the same place you pick it up.
 Instead, through an agreement with local government, the cars can be parked in almost any parking space in both cities.

 When you want a car, an app helps locate one nearby (you don’t need to be a AAA member to use the app).
-You unlock the car with your phone or an RFID membership card, and then leave it wherever you’re going; when you want to head home, you pick up another car.
+You unlock the car with your phone or an RFID membership card, and then leave it wherever you’re going inside a designated “home zone”; when you want to head home, you pick up another car.

 “Unlike traditional station-based models where you go out shopping for the day and you’re paying for the car while you’re not using it, while it’s sitting there parked, with the one-way model, you can take a car, drive to where you’re going, end your trip, and not have to pay for a vehicle while you’re doing whatever you’re doing,” says Hetke.
 “And then grab a different car to drive back home.”